alphagov/paas-tech-docs/source/documentation/deploying_services/postgres.md

 For more details about how the RDS backup system works, see [Amazon's DB Instance Backups documentation](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.BackingUpAndRestoringAmazonRDSInstances.html) [external page].

-### High availability details

-We recommend you use the high availability plan (``*-HA-dedicated-9.5``) for any production apps, where the asterisk is the size of the plan.

-When you use the high availability plan, Amazon RDS provides a hot standby service to use for failover in the event that the original service fails.

-The failover process means that Amazon RDS will automatically change the DNS record of the database instance to point to the standby instance.
-You should make sure that your app doesn't cache the database IP, and any DNS caching should be configured with a low time to live (TTL).
-Consult the documentation for the language/framework you are using to find out how to do this.

-During failover, there will be an outage period (from tens of seconds to a few minutes).

-See the [Amazon RDS documentation on the failover process](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.MultiAZ.html#Concepts.MultiAZ.Failover) for more details.

-If you wish to test how your app deals with a failover, we can trigger one for you.
-Please contact us at [gov-uk-paas-support@digital.cabinet-office.gov.uk](mailto:gov-uk-paas-support@digital.cabinet-office.gov.uk) to arrange this.

 ### Read replicas